RoboticSwarmControl/SwarmControlRedux/DEPLOYING.md

 \du
 ```

-Next, run the schema SQL file:
+Next, run the schema SQL file from your command line:

 ```
-psql -h localhost -d swarm -U swarmcontrol --password -p 5432 -f database/schema.sql
+$ psql -h localhost -d swarm -U swarmcontrol --password -p 5432 -f database/schema.sql
 ```

-Enter the passwword when prompted, and then check that the schema worked:
+Enter the password when prompted, and then check that the schema worked:

 ```
 \connect swarm
 \dt
 ```

 # Heroku install